rvt/SoftRF/README.md

-# I have abandoned this fork because Linar is not really helpfull in having a open discussions on thoughts and changes on SoftRF.
+## I have abandoned this fork because Linar is not really helpfull in having a open discussions on thoughts and changes on SoftRF.
 I appreciate his work thoughbut he does not want to communicate on any proposals, thoughts and idea's for integration in other devices.

+For a good fork of SoftRF I can highly recommend [https://github.com/moshe-braner/SoftRF](https://github.com/moshe-braner/SoftRF) it contains various fixes and new ideas that are beening used by different soaring clubs.

+Features of this fork including...

+Beyond Lyusupov's version 1.0:

+### Collision prediction for circling aircraft
+Can set aircraft ID for self, ID to ignore, and ID to follow Support 3-level collision alarms via buzzer
+Can configure two simultaneous NMEA output destinations Settable baud rate for serial output
+Estimates wind while circling, uses for collision prediction Corrected frequency hopping and time slots
+Airborne devices relay radio packets from landed aircraft Louder buzzer via 2-pin differential drive, or external Includes strobe-control logic within SoftRF
+Can adjust SoftRF settings within T-Echo (without an app) Modified version of SkyView
+SkyStrobe - a controller for a visibility strobe (and more) Documentation files.

+### Latest additions:
+vMB09z: further compatibility improvements in transmissions and collision prediction Collision-danger traffic VOICE warnings! (not just beeps) Option to connect to ambient WiFi network instead of creating one Option to send data as TCP client instead of TCP server Specify server's IP address for TCP client, and choice of 2 ports Ability to use WiFi TCP & UDP NMEA outputs simultaneously These new WiFi options allow wireless output to XCvario

 # SoftRF DIY - Stratux compatible fork